If your puzzle rating is 2200 but your rapid rating is 1200, nothing is broken. That gap is normal.

 If your opening play is shaky, your tactical skill never gets a fair chance to matter.

-For most club players, clean structures from beginner openings or a stable improvement plan like 1000 to 1200 produce more rating growth than memorizing long engine lines.
+For most club players, clean structures from beginner openings or a stable improvement plan produce more rating growth than memorizing long engine lines.

 Unlimited-time puzzles and real games are not the same sport.
 Mix in some faster tactical sets where you solve quickly but still accurately.
 The goal is not speed for its own sake.
 The goal is building fast recognition.